huggingface/tokenizers/docs/source/quicktour.rst

     tokenizer.save("pretrained/wiki.json")

-and you can reload your tokenzier from that file with the :meth:`~tokenizers.Tokenizer.from_file` class method:
+and you can reload your tokenizer from that file with the :meth:`~tokenizers.Tokenizer.from_file` class method:

 .. code-block:: python